We've found the 6 best paint sprayers that will give you a smooth, even finish every time

 The Quick List

-Best overall
+Best overall paint sprayer

-A doddle to use and really versatile, this sprayer is suitable for the majority of projects making it the perfect all-rounder.
+A doddle to use and super versatile, this sprayer is suitable for the majority of projects making it the perfect all-rounder.
 It comes with a selection of interchangeable nozzles for all kinds of paints and varnishes – plus its large capacity tank means less refilling.

-Best for small projects
+Best cordless sprayer for small projects

-Best cordless sprayer
+Best cordless paint sprayer

-Best multi-use model
+Best multi-use paint sprayer

-Best premium model
+Best premium paint sprayer

-Best budget sprayer
+Best budget paint sprayer

-Best overall sprayer
+The best overall paint sprayer

 1. Bosch PFS 3000-2 All Paint Spray System